Parmin/training/agendas/MongoDB_AdvancedDataModeling_Training_Agenda.md

 ### Exercise: Application Requirements

 Students will work in groups, with each group focusing on a different type of application.
-The specific applications selected for this training depend on the teams being trained.
+The specific applications selected for this exercise are customized to address the needs of the teams being trained.

 * Review high-level application requirements
 * Translate requirements to low-level design considerations